ihucos/counter.dev/posts/pwyw.md

 # The numbers
 In the year 2022 so far we received **350 Euros** from 26 distinct payments.

-On this year we had about 430 users which integrated at least one domain into *counter.dev* so far.
+In this year we had about 430 users which integrated at least one domain into *counter.dev* so far.
 Of course only a portion of this number become active users.
 Measuring - or better said defining - active users is hard, but for us to get a taste of it, let's follow a thought.